AI-Driven BIM Classification and Metadata Structuring for SketchUp Components

 Functional Requirements

-• Train and fine-tune an agentic AI workflow capable of automatically classifying and enriching SketchUp-native 3D components with IFC4.x-compliant metadata with ≥95% accuracy
+• Train and fine-tune an agentic AI workflow capable of automatically classifying and enriching SketchUp-native 3D components with IFC4.x-compliant metadata with at least 95% accuracy with indication of unpredictable components feedback

 • Develop an approach that has flexibility in loading and adapting to different IFC schema for local compliance with BCA CorenetX (i.e. IFC-SG)